-Most of the benefits of ginger root tea are associated with its antioxidant, antibacterial, anti-inflammatory, digestive, antispasmodic, expectorant, hypotensive, anti-tumor and relaxant properties.
-These effects are partially due to the presence of dietary fiber, calcium, magnesium and vitamin C, but primarily as a result of the volatile oils and antioxidants found in ginger, particularly gingerol.
+Most of the benefits of ginger root tea are associated with its antioxidant, antibacterial, anti-inflammatory, digestive, antispasmodic, expectorant, hypotensive, anti-tumor, and relaxant properties.
+These effects are partly due to the presence of dietary fiber, calcium, magnesium, and vitamin C, but primarily as a result of the volatile oils and antioxidants found in ginger, gingerol being the most important.

-Anti-Inflammatory: Ginger has an active ingredient, gingerol, that has potent antioxidant and anti-inflammatory properties, helping this tea reduce the pain and discomfort of inflammation in the body, from arthritis and joint disorders to headaches, fevers, cramps and muscle aches.
+Ginger has an active ingredient, gingerol, that has potent antioxidant and anti-inflammatory properties, helping this tea reduce the pain and discomfort of inflammation in the body, from arthritis and joint disorders to headaches, fevers, cramps, and muscle aches.

-Digestive Issues: Ginger in all its forms, including tea, is excellent for treating stomach upset, excess flatulence, bloating and cramping.
+Ginger in all its forms, including tea, is excellent for treating stomach upset, excess flatulence, bloating, and cramping.
 It is also excellent for nausea and vomiting, especially when those symptoms are related to chemotherapy treatment.
 Pregnant women in their first trimester who use ginger root tea also report that it quickly soothes morning sickness.

 Ginger root tea can easily be made at home, using only fresh ginger root, water, a handful of common herbs, and honey or lemon, for flavor.
 Unlike many herbal teas, ginger root tea, as the name implies, is made from the rhizome of the ginger plant, where many of the nutrients are concentrated.
-It takes no more than 20 minutes to make, but can provide relief for certain health concerns all day!
+It takes no more than 20 minutes to make and can provide relief from many health concerns all day!

 - 2 cups of water (filtered)

-Step 1 – Slice the fresh ginger root thinly, into 5-6 slices
+- To make fresh ginger root tea, slice the fresh ginger root thinly, into 5-6 slices

-Step 5 – Strain into a tea cup (or pitcher for larger batches), add honey (if desired) and enjoy!
+- Strain into a teacup (or pitcher for larger batches), add honey (if desired) and enjoy!

 How to Make Ginger Root Tea for Cold?

-- 1 inch slice of fresh ginger root (thoroughly washed)
+- 1 inch slice of a fresh ginger root (thoroughly washed)